 - Policies are enforced, even after a factory reset.

 - Chrome OS is protected from tampering or corruption.

 After Google implemented its own Grab and Go self-service program, it eliminated all trips to IT to request loans, which had previously accounted for 10% of visits.
 This gave the IT team more time to work on other projects, saving time and money.
 Another benefit of the Grab and Go program is an additional way to introduce the Chrome OS to employees, leading to more rapid adoption.

 Do you still have questions — or wish to learn more about if Grab and Go is the right solution for your organization?
-Join us for a webinar on Wednesday, June 12 at 1:00 p.m.
-EDT.
-Register now.
+Download our Grab and Go webinar to learn more from experts.